 Later, he comments on God’s grip being the only thing that keeps us from falling to our eternal damnation: “The God that holds you over the pit of hell, much as one holds a spider, or some loathsome insect, over the fire, abhors you, and is dreadfully provoked” (97).
 In both of these instances, Edwards references the natural attributes of spiders (in the first instance) and the human reactions to the insects (in the second instance).
 Thinking about these references, though, in relation to his “The Spider Letter,” opens up a discussion with students about how science and religion collided in the seventeenth century, even within someone like Edwards.

 Another area of correlation with Edwards and someone like Franklin arises in his personal writings.
 In 1722, Edwards wrote 70 resolutions that he sought to enact in his life to make him a better person.
 However, he feels that he can not achieve these goals without the help of God.
 He writes, “Being sensible that I am unable to do anything without God’s help, I do humbly entreat him by his grace to enable me to keep these Resolutions, so far as they are agreeable and to his will, for Christ’s sake” (274).
-Edwards’ resolutions range from not not gossiping to taking time at night to reef left upon what sins he may have committed that day.
+Edwards’ resolutions range from not gossiping to taking time at night to reflect upon what sins he may have committed that day.
 This self-reflective nature, of course, comes out of Puritanism, and as John E. Smith, Harry S. Stout, and Kenneth P. Minkema state, “Edwards’ world [early to mid-eighteenth century] was to a great extent the one made by the Puritans,” even though that world was starting to change (vii).

 Like Edwards, Franklin’s autobiography (1791) contains a section where Franklin lists thirteen virtues that will hopefully lead him to moral perfection.
 Unlike Edwards’ resolutions, though, these virtues do not have a basis in spirituality or in seeking the help of God.
-Rather, they are virtues that can accomplished, as laid out by Franklin, without the help of a deity.
+Rather, they are virtues that can be accomplished, as laid out by Franklin, without the help of a deity.
 His virtues include items like temperance and frugality, and his thirteenth virtue, humility, states that he should try to imitate Jesus and Socrates.
 With this, Franklin removes his pursuit of moral perfection from the spirituality of Puritan self-reflection and improvement by turning it into a secular endeavor; however, he maintains the practice by continuing to reflect upon whether or not he achieved the virtues and tracking his process.

 These are just two brief examples of how we should rethink the ways that we present Jonathan Edwards to our students.
 If you are interested in moving beyond what I have briefly outlined here, look at the ways that Robert Lowell describes Edwards in his poem “Mr. Edwards and the Spider” and bring that discussion out to Walt Whitman’s poem “A Noiseless Patient Spider” and mewithoutYou’s spider trilogy off of Brother, sister (2006).
 Examining Edwards as a conversation with these texts will open up questions about how, and why, we should possibly read Edwards as an early Transcendentalist.
 This comes up in numerous writings by Edwards, and specifically in his Personal Narrative (c.
 1739).
 With spiders, we could also highlight the role that gravity plays not only in “The Spider Letter” but also in Sinners in the Hands of an Angry God.